 The capacitance per unit area is higher than the MIM caps, because the insulator of the gate (SiO2) is much thinner than the insulator between the metal layers.
 But the variation with the voltage is a big disadvantage.

 They are useful for local supply decoupling where the DC voltage is constant.
 Another drawback is the parasitic resistance of the bottom plate.

-They are also known historically as MIS-Capacitors (Metal-Oxide-Semiconductor)
+They are also known historically as MOS-Capacitors (Metal-Oxide-Semiconductor)